paparazzi/pprzlink/doc/Tutorials/SerialPythonBasic.rst

 This tutorial explains how to send and receive messages to and from a serial device.

-We will make a program that periodically sends *PING* messages to a serial device, while monitoring the device to print every paparazzi message received on it.
-When it receives a *PING* it will send back a *PONG*.
+We will make a program that periodically sends *DING* messages to a serial device, while monitoring the device to print every paparazzi message received on it.
+When it receives a *DING* it will send back a *DONG*.
 This is ment to be tested with a loopback serial device (a FTDI cable with RX and TX linked).

 The tutorial code will be written in the :class:`SerialTutorial` class so as to keep state information.